Novaliyn/shiftism/README.md

 ### 🌀 Getting Started 🌀
 To begin your journey with Shiftism, you must first obtain **Impure Miku Dust**.
 This raw material is volatile and unusable in its natural state.

 To purify it, you must **interact with Glowstone** while holding the dust.
-The light of the Glowstone will react with the impurities, transforming them into **Pure Miku Dust**.
-Once purified, the dust can be smelted down into nuggets and eventually forged into the powerful **Miku Ingots** used for all high-tier crafting.
+The light of the Glowstone will react with the impurities, transforming them into **Pure Shifted Dust**.
+Once purified, the dust can be smelted down into nuggets and eventually forged into the powerful **Shifted Ingots** used for all high-tier crafting.

 ---

 ### 🌀 Forging and Alchemy 🌀
-Once you have secured a steady supply of Miku Ingots, you can begin crafting:
+Once you have secured a steady supply of Shifted Ingots, you can begin crafting:

-* **The Miku Set:** Use Miku Rods and Ingots to forge tools that almost never break and armor that can withstand the toughest battles.
+* **Shifted Armor:** Use Shifted Rods and Ingots to forge tools.
-* **The Mystic Apple:** Surround a Golden Apple with Miku Ingots to create a powerful snack that makes you faster and more nimble than ever before.
+* **The Mystic Apple:** Surround a Golden Apple with Shifted Ingots to create a snack that makes you faster and more nimble than ever before.
-* **Construction:** Compress your ingots into solid **Miku Blocks** for high-end decoration or compact storage.
+* **Construction:** Compress your ingots into solid **Shifted Blocks** for high-end decoration or compact storage.